 Quaint villages, pockets of history and welcoming locals - explore this beautiful region

-The Ards Peninsula is sprinkled with quirky villages, pockets of history, abbeys and castles and welcoming locals all with a story to share.
+Discover the Ards Peninsula with its unspoilt villages, abbeys and castles and welcoming locals all with a story to share.

 Located on the east coastline of Northern Ireland, the area is surrounded with the sparkling waters of the Irish Sea and Strangford Lough and boast miles of coastline.

 Start you journey in Newtownards and follow the winding coast road along the edge of the Lough and you will soon come across Mount Stewart.
 This popular visitor attraction is managed by the National Trust and comprises of a stately home, fabulous gardens, a woodland play area, farmland trails and restaurant.

 Greyabbey, the first village you will come across as you leave the town of Newtownards behind.
 Here you will find spectacular 12th Century ruins of Grey Abbey and be taken back to the time when Monks live there with a visit to the Visitor Centre.
 Be sure to wander through the little village following the Heritage Trail, popping into the antique shops or recharging with a coffee or bite to eat.

 Travelling on, Kircubbin is the perfect stop to pull in and take in the stunning vista and natural beauty, with the Mourne Mountains in the distance, Killyleagh Castle on the far shores and Scrabo Tower at the top of the Lough.
 Is it any wonder Strangford Lough is an Area of Outstanding Natural Beauty!